-In {\bf Step~3} of our data processing pipeline, we discard messages within one kilometer of the nearest port as vessels are likely to be anchored in these areas.
-Additionally, we discard self-intersecting tracks and tracks that start and end at the same port, often observed in fishing vessels.
-After this filtering, we interpolate the remaining messages within each track to be 10 minutes apart based on their timestamp.
+In {\bf Step~3} of our data processing pipeline, we discard messages within one kilometer of the nearest port as vessels are likely anchored in these areas.
+Additionally, we discard self-intersecting tracks as well as tracks that start and end at the same port, often observed in fishing vessels.
+After this filtering, we interpolate points of each track with uniform interval of 10 minutes between two consecutive points.
 Next, we remove tracks that are outliers from the dataset.
 Specifically, we identify outlier tracks within a grid cell where the number of tracks of a particular stratification pattern is less than or equal to five.
 That is the case of tracks of vessels patrolling around marine protected areas that may have been mislabeled during data collection and thus need to be removed.
 The resulting dataset consists of vessels grouped by their MMSI and divided by their type, with sets of tracks containing only coordinates.
 Finally, in the preprocessing stage, we reverse the tracks and add them to the dataset as new tracks to increase the sample size for the experiment.
 In step {\bf Step~4}, we calculate the speed displacement of the vessel in knots and its acceleration in knots per hour based on the distance between the consecutive AIS messages.
-We do the same to compute the bearing of the vessel and the rate of the change of the bearing in gradian (see Methods).
-The resulting information is called the {\it Standard Features} of each track.
-Further, we split a track into two where the rate of change in the bearing between two consecutive points varies by more than $\pm 45^{g}$.
-The output of this process is divided into training, validation, and testing by vessel type and MMSI.
+We do the same to compute the bearing of the vessel and the rate of the change of the bearing in gradian (see Appendix).
+The resulting information is called the {\it Standard Features} (i.e., longitude, latitude, speed, bearing, change in speed, change in bearing) of each track.